 Although bare root strawberries are quite hardy, proper planting and care is still at the utmost importance!
 Below are steps we strongly encourage you to follow for the most success with your newly adopted strawberries!
 Never start bare root plants if you are planting in soil stackable, milk crates, hanging bags or barrels with side opens.
 These need to be started in cups first.

 Soil: Ideal soil pH is 5.5-6.5.
 Strawberry plants need well-draining soil.
-Your soil mixture should be at least 30% sand with the remaining being good quality soil.
+Your soil mixture should be at least 30% sand (play sand) with the remaining being good quality soil.
 Do not add peat moss, vermiculite, perlite because it will help the soil hold to much moisture and the roots will rot.
 Also, peat moss will change the acidity of the soil.
 Always check your soil before you add anything to change the ph.
 It is like adding salt to your food before tasting.
 Not all soil is created equal and Ph is very important to the life and productivity of the plant.

 Environment: The cups have to be completely filled to the top of the cup.
 When you first start these plants, you need a consistent environment with temperature, moisture and airflow.
 These are bare root plants and need to create new feeder roots.
 With the proper soil mentioned above, plant in a consistent warm place.
 Planting out of the range of 50 to 80 degrees.
 Will confess or confuse the plant.
 It just needs to be comfortable to grow.
 After two weeks you can transplant.